 - a.
 The student must provide all updated documentation regarding the status of the assigned client(s) to assure that the client(s) will continue to receive quality care.
 This documentation is to be prepared and submitted in a format that is required by the clinical site where the student has been assigned. - b.
 Prior to re-enrolling in Advanced Practicum, the student must successfully complete the agreed upon and required competency remediation plan/assignments (CRP) and clear civil record.
 The content of the CRP will be determined by the AAMU CSD program clinical supervisors and shared with the student with specific timelines for completion provided. - c.
 The student is required to successfully satisfy the requirements of the CRP before re-enrolling in CSD 516 for the following semester. - d.
 Upon re-enrollment in Advanced Practicum, the student must adhere to the requirements and objectives that have been established by the clinical supervisors.
 The semester of re-enrollment will be considered a probationary semester and the student will be permitted re-enrollment only if the enrollment procedures outlined above have been followed.
 Abandonment of clients or clinical responsibilities from the semester in which the student withdrew or was dismissed will result in permanent removal from the clinical training program in the AAMU CSD program.
-If the student receives a failing grade (D or F) during the probationary semester, the student will be permanently removed from the clinical experience through the CSD program at Alabama A&M University.
+If the student will be permanently removed from the clinical experience through the CSD program at Alabama A&M University.